-Even if it’s surrounded by a hype, VR still has many marketers confused or unaware about its potential uses in marketing strategies.
+Even if it’s surrounded by hype, VR still has many marketers confused or unaware of its potential uses in marketing strategies.

 This post shows the basics you should know about VR and how it can be applied by marketers to boost brand awareness and create more engaging brand experiences for customers on social media.

 Virtual reality can be defined as an immersive environment that is stimulated by computers.
 It gives users the feeling of being in that environment.
 The most popular way to experience VR is through a headset – for example, the Oculus Rift.
 These can often be sophisticated and quite expensive.
 But there are also simpler devices, such as Google Cardboard, that enable people to use their smartphones to connect to virtual environments.